 So you ordered that cute pair of women’s jeans online, and they are a dream come true — but they’re just a little too big!
 Instead of going through the hassle of requesting an exchange and waiting for a new pair to come in the mail, you can simply shrink them.

 Shrinking jeans is also a common method to correct sizing after a pair of spandex-blend jeans naturally stretch out over time.
-Using the basic principles of heat and moisture, you can achieve the perfect snug fit.
-Here’s how and when to shrink your jeans.
+Jeans shrink easily in the wash if you use the right settings, and, if you do it right, you can use that to your advantage.

 Consider the material when you purchase jeans, especially if you have plans to shrink them.
 Among all denim varieties, cotton has the most potential for shrinkage; if it’s not already pre-shrunk, 100% cotton can shrink by 20% of its original size.
 Indeed, you’ll need to make sure that your 100% cotton jeans will have some room in the pant legs after the shrinking to allow movement, since they don’t have a lot of stretch.